fmmb/myservers-admin-scripts/README.md

 Please make sure that your directory has the correct permissions.
-You must prevent other users to look into your backups and logs.
+You must prevent other users of looking into your backups and logs.

 # User management
 You can perform the following operations inside the ./users directory